MaiLinhGroup/maispace-v2/data/posts/coding-challenges.md

 Yet, with every line of code written or omitted, and each project completed, I carry the invaluable knowledge and insights gained along the way.
-While code alone showcases my coding ability, I believe it's a _necessary but not sufficient condition_ of a Software Engineer.
+While code alone showcases my coding ability, I believe it's a _necessary but not sufficient condition_ of Software Engineering.
 Instead, it's the knowledge and insights acquired during projects that shape my CV and interviews with prospective clients and employers.

 Admittedly, the absence of real-life code to back my expertise sometimes triggers